 - Acquire business insurance: your LLC will largely protect you from personal suits, but business insurance will take that protection even further.
 Look into purchasing business insurance to avoid any potential damages, claims, or losses.
-There will be a cost, but like all insurance, that cost can outweigh the cost of not having it.
+There will be a cost, but like all insurance, that cost can be less than the cost of not having it.

 Congratulations on forming your brand new LLC.
 The journey has been long, strange, and possibly fraught with late nights and greasy food.
 Remember: Like all things in the business and financial world, you can never have too many records.
 Keep copies of all your paperwork, cover all your bases, and when in doubt, speak to a legal expert to make sure you’re making the right decisions.

 Your once tiny business has reached the next level.
 There’s no telling where your business could be in another year or two, but we’re all excited to see it grow.